facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

     We implement an event on load, and if `mermaid` is present, we run the `uml` function that targets the `#!html <pre>` elements with the `mermaid` class, converting them and replacing the source elements.

+    Remember, this is just an example of what we do, feel free to modify the following script accordingly if you feel something similar is needed for your use cases.

     ```js linenums="1"
     (function () {